LewisCM14/rock-paper-scissors/README.md

 - **Frameworks, Libraries & Programs Used**

     1. Balsamiq.
         * Balsamiq was used to create the wireframes during the design process.

     2. mycolour.space.
         * Used to define my colour pallet for the project based of my primary colour choice.

     3. Google Fonts.
         * Used to import the Space Mono and Poppins font into the style.css file which is used on all pages throughout the project.

     4. Font Awesome.
         * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

     5. Git.
         * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

      6. GitHub.
         * GitHub is used to store the projects code after being pushed from Git.

     7. Am i Responsive
-            * Used to create hero image for readme.
+        * Used to create the hero image for readme.
 ## Credits

 * A special thank you to my mentor Can Sucullu.